huanfez/multi_robot_ltl_task_parallel_decomposition_concurrent_satisfaction/README.md

 JAVA 8.0+

 ***
-This project contains the task planning package (automaton-based) with JAVA; and motion planning package (Turtlebot3) with ROS.
+This project contains the task planning package (automaton-based formal synthesis) with JAVA; and motion planning package (Turtlebot3) with ROS.
 Each package has a folder, i.e., "task_planning_pkg" and "ros_pkgs".
 Each folder contains its own read me files.
 Please explore into each foler for the `readme.md` files.